kuancheen/christmas2025-blesseddraw/README.md

 -   A drum roll sound plays automatically when you start a draw.
 -   The sound is synchronized with each prize box's animation.
 -   **Note**: Ensure your device volume is on.
 Browsers may block audio if you haven't interacted with the page (clicking "Start Draw" counts as interaction).

+## 6. License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2025 Kuan Cheen.